 Budgets should be developed in the 90-4 budget worksheet (available on the VASG website).
 Please identify the PI (faculty) and student on the budget and budget justification text.
 The budget justification must be a detailed description of each cost item in the 90-4 budget; and should be broken down by year; additional guidance is available on the VASG website.
 VASG strongly encourages students to begin working early with their institution's research administration or sponsored programs office to develop their budgets.

-NEPA Questionnaire: A National Environmental Policy Act (NEPA) Abbreviated Environmental Compliance Questionnaire (OMB Control No. 0648-0538) is required.
+NEPA Questionnaire & Data Management Plan: A National Environmental Policy Act (NEPA) Abbreviated Environmental Compliance Questionnaire (OMB Control No. 0648-0538) and a Data Management Plan will only be required from students selected for the fellowship.